tlepple/data_origination_workshop/README.md

 ###  Observations:
 ---

 As you can see this message contains the values of the record `before` and `after` it was inserted into our PostgreSQL database.
-This will become invaluable in our next workshop where we will setup the integration bewteen this workhop and my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop).
+This will become invaluable in our next workshop where we will set up the integration between this workshop and my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop).

 ---
 ---